 To book by telephone: you can call iTICKET on 0508 iTICKET (484-253) or (04) 974 4111.
 Call centre hours are Mon-Fri,9am-9pm, and Sat-Sun, 10am-9pm (closed on public holidays).

 Please note: there are no booking fees for Choose Your Price events.

 There are several ways to receive your tickets:

 Collect at venue

-*Tickets cannot be posted or couriered after Friday 7 February 2020.
+*For Ticketmaster bookings, tickets cannot be posted or couriered after Friday 4 February 2022.
 Beyond this date, you may select print-at-home, mobile download, or collect your tickets from the venue box office.